adap/flower/doc/source/recommended-env-setup.rst

     poetry shell

-If you open a new terminal you can activate the previously created venv with the following command:
+If you open a new terminal you can activate the previously created virtual environment with the following command:

 .. code-block:: shell